-• Experimentation with Data-Driven Futures with Abstract Metrics
+• Experimentation with Data-Driven Tasks with Abstract Metrics

-Lab Projects
+Lab

-Today, we will use a Cholesky factorization example to learn about using Data Driven Futures.
+Today, we will use a Cholesky factorization example to learn about using Data Driven Tasks.
 We will compute performance for this part of the lab using abstract metrics.
-Please run your tests locally, as there is no autograder assignment for this lab.

-The Maven project for this lab is located in the following svn repository:
+The Maven project for this lab is located in the following GitHub classroom repository: